abourget/shuttle-go/README.md

     sudo shuttle-go /dev/input/by-id/usb-Contour_Design_ShuttlePRO_v2-event-if00

+## Install in `udev` with:

+As root, write in the file `/etc/udev/rules.d/01-shuttle-go.rules`:

+    ACTION=="add", ATTRS{name}=="Contour Design ShuttlePRO v2", ENV{MINOR}=="79", RUN+="/home/abourget/go/src/github.com/abourget/shuttle-go/udev-start.sh"
+    ACTION=="remove", ATTRS{name}=="Contour Design ShuttlePRO v2", RUN+="/usr/bin/pkill shuttle-go"

+Then run:

+    udevadm control --reload-rules && udevadm trigger

+Your device should not be plug-and-play.

+WARNING: this will be executed as ROOT when the device is plugged.
+If someone can write to that `udev-start.sh` file or anything that is run by that script (`shuttle-go` for example), this could lead to privilege escalation.

+If you prefer running `shuttle-go` manually from a terminal, you can change the `ACTION=="add"` line above to:

+    ACTION=="add", ATTRS{name}=="Contour Design ShuttlePRO v2", MODE="0644"

+This will grant non-root access to the device, so you can run `shuttle-go` and see its logs.

 ## License

 MIT

-##TODO
+## TODO

 * Don't require `xdotool`
-  * Use xgb's `xtest` package and send the FakeInput directly there.. should work a lot better.
+  * Use xgb's `xtest` package and send the FakeInput directly there..

 * Document in here all the keys that are work and their proper syntax.
 Add a few helpers.

 * Watch the configuration file, and reload on change.

-* Check udev, DISPLAY=:0.0 to start ?
-  * Retry ?
-Check the error message going out.

 * Have a default SlowJog configuration.